 Most of us don’t have 200 years to make our money grow, but if we are investing for long-term goals, diligent saving and compounding can really make a difference.

-Boston ultimately used the money to fund the Franklin Institute of Boston, while Philadelphia’s funds are now used to assist recent graduates of Philadelphia high schools who wished to pursue careers in trades, crafts and applied sciences.
+Boston ultimately used the money to fund the Franklin Institute of Boston, while Philadelphia’s funds are now used to assist recent graduates of Philadelphia high schools who wish to pursue careers in trades, crafts, and applied sciences.